Read the Prologue and Chapter 1 of Forbidden Captive…

 Our lands were where we were safest from Vikings.

-NOTE FROM THE AUTHOR: This has not been professionally edited by my editor yet.
+NOTE FROM THE AUTHOR: This has gone through one round of professionally editing by my editor yet.
 At this time, Forbidden Captive is in Dee’s Notes hands to make this book flow and shine bright like a diamond!

 Next